gianpierodiblasi/swing.js/README.md

     - *getClientProperty*: in general this method returns the value of the property with the specified key, but if *key* = "class-list" (or the constant value *JComponent.CLASS_LIST*) then this method returns the class list of the HTML element
 - class *JComboBox*
   - methods
-    - *putClientProperty*: in general this method calls the *super.putClientProperty* implementation, with the following exception: if *key* = "model-and-renderer" (or the constant value *JComboBox.MODEL_AND_RENDERER*) then this method sets an object able to model and render the JComboBox
+    - *putClientProperty*: in general this method calls the *super.putClientProperty* implementation, with the following exception: if *key* = "model-and-renderer" (or the constant value *giada.swing.JComboBox.MODEL_AND_RENDERER*) then this method sets an object able to model and render the JComboBox
-    - *getClientProperty*: in general this method calls the *super.getClientProperty* implementation, with the following exception: if *key* = "model-and-renderer" (or the constant value *JComboBox.MODEL_AND_RENDERER*) then this method gets an object able to model and render the JComboBox
+    - *getClientProperty*: in general this method calls the *super.getClientProperty* implementation, with the following exception: if *key* = "model-and-renderer" (or the constant value *giada.swing.JComboBox.MODEL_AND_RENDERER*) then this method gets an object able to model and render the JComboBox
-  - model and renderer: to model and render the JComboBox, do not use the javax.swing classes and in alternative use a class extending *AbstractComboBoxModelAndRenderer* (for example *DefaultComboBoxModelAndRenderer*); the object has to be set/got by means of the methods *putClientProperty*/*getClientProperty* as described above
+  - model and renderer: to model and render the JComboBox, do not use the *javax.swing* classes and in alternative use a class extending *giada.swing.AbstractComboBoxModelAndRenderer* (for example *giada.swing.DefaultComboBoxModelAndRenderer*); the object has to be set/get by means of the methods *putClientProperty*/*getClientProperty* as described above

 ## Dependencies
 - josetta - [link](https://github.com/gianpierodiblasi/josetta)